redox-os/website/content/news/this-month-240930.md

 ## Kernel Improvements

 - Andrey Turkin fixed some bugs
+- Andrey Turkin fixed the RISC-V memory paging code on RMM
+- Andrey Turkin reduced CPU-specific code, improving the CPU portability and reducing the maintenance cost
 - The time precision of TSC was improved
 - 4lDO2 improved the memory performance
+- 4lDO2 implemented queued POSIX signals
+- 4lDO2 fixed the bump allocator initialization
+- Andrey Turkin updated the `fdt` library to the latest version
+- A panic on `dirent` was fixed

 ## Driver Improvements

+- Timothy Finnegan fixed a kernel panic due to an unitialized PCI BAR
 - Ivan Tan updated the SD card reader driver for Raspberry Pi boards to use the version 2 of the scheme protocol.

 ## Scheme Improvements